null0x/syncbuddy/README.md

 - `path`: The relative path to be synchronized
 - `sensitive`: Marks the entire directory sensitive
 - `exclude_folders` (*optional*): Subdirectories or files to exclude from synchronization
-- `sensitive_folders`(*optional): Subdirectories within a non-sensitive directory that should still be encrypted
+- `sensitive_folders`(*optional*): Subdirectories within a non-sensitive directory that should still be encrypted
+- `encryption_mode`(*optional*): Determines whether to encrypt the entire directory or each file individually.

 **Note**: If a directory is marked as `sensitive: true`, the `sensitive_folders`setting is ignored - everything inside will be treated as sensitive.
 SyncBuddy does not allow synchronization of directories with mixed sensitivity, as this may lead to security leaks.

 ### Remote Locations

 If the location is remote, an `ssh` block must be provided, specifying: `username` (SSH login user), `hostname` (Address of the remote machine), `port`: SSH port (default it 22).

+### Encryption Mode

+SyncBuddy supports two encryption modes, configurable via the encryption_mode field:

+  1. *directory:* Encrypts the entire directory as a single archive.
+This hides both the directory structure and all filenames.
+However, accessing a single file requires decrypting the entire archiv
+  2. *file:* Encrypts each file individually.
+This allows selective updates and retrieval of specific files.
+However, the directory structure and filenames remain visible.
+This is the **default mode**.

 ### Example Configuration